RelationalAI/rai-gnns-tutorial/HM/README.md

 - **ARTICLES** Table – Each row represents a product (article), containing attributes like product name, product type, and color.
 The table's primary key is the `article_id` column, which uniquely identifies each article.
 An article can be thought of as a product.

 - **TRANSACTIONS** Table – Each row describes a transaction, capturing which customer purchased which article, on what date, and at what price.
 This table references the `CUSTOMERS` and `ARTICLES` tables through the foreign key columns `customer_id` and `article_id`, respectively.
 There is no primary key for this table.
-Note that the date column (`t_dat`) is important.
-In a typical scenario where one would use shallow models (e.g,.
-XGBoost) to construct a feature matrix, special care needs to be taken to avoid time leakage (for example, by masking future transactions).
-As we will see later, by specifying the date column as a `time` column, GNNs take care of the time leakage problems.

 <p align="center">
   <img src="assets/schema.png" alt="Image" />